lisongxu/CSCE156-Project-OOP/readme.md

 * (10 points) A user can successfully create a new account (username=Alice, password=pass123), and then successfully log into the account.

-* (10 points) Alice can then successfully create a new text post and the *Post View Window* correctly shows the post in the appropriate format as demonstarted above.
+* (10 points) Alice can then successfully create a new text post and the *Post View Window* correctly shows the post in the appropriate format as demonstrated above.

 * (10 points) Alice can then successfully create a new text art post and the *Post View Window* correctly shows the post in the appropriate format as demonstrated above.

 * (10 points) The *Post View Window* correctly shows these two posts in the descending order of their times.

-* (10 points) When logging using username=Bob (not created yet), it correctly reports failed login.
+* (10 points) When logging in using username=Bob (not created yet), it correctly reports a failed login.

 * (10 points) A user can successfully create another new account (username=Bob, password=pass456), and then successfully log into the account.